bl33h/lispInterpreter/README.md

 ## Features
 The main features of the application include:
+- Arithmetic Operations: The project supports basic arithmetic operations such as addition, subtraction, multiplication, and division.
+It can evaluate arithmetic expressions and provide the result.
+- Logical Operations: The project also includes support for logical operations such as equality checks, less than comparisons, and greater than comparisons.
+It can evaluate logical expressions and determine the truth value of the expression.
+- Input/Output: The project allows user interaction through input and output.
+It provides a welcome message and prompts the user to enter expressions.
+The results of the evaluated expressions are displayed as output.
+- Error Handling: The code includes some basic error handling.
+It checks for incorrect expression formats, missing operands, and division by zero.
+Error messages are displayed when such issues are encountered.
+- Tokenization: The expressions entered by the user are tokenized, which means they are split into individual elements or tokens.
+This allows for easier processing and evaluation of the expressions.
+- Separation of Concerns: The code is organized into different classes, each responsible for a specific functionality.
+This promotes modularity and separation of concerns, making the code easier to understand, maintain, and extend.

 ## How To Use
 To clone and run this application, you'll need [Git](https://git-scm.com) installed on your computer.
 From your command line: